thriver/where_any/README.md

-# Where Any Of
+# Where Any

-Helpers for using the PostgreSQL `ANY()` constraint in ActiveRecord queries.
+Helpers for using the PostgreSQL `ANY()` and `ALL()` expressions in ActiveRecord queries.
 This provides the functionality of WHERE IN, but in a more prepared statement friendly way.

 Tested and validated only for PostgreSQL.